front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 // urlMatcher.js
 const myCustomUrlMatcher = (loader) => async (url, match) => {
   if (match.__typename) {
-    // a match have been already loaded (you can still override it or return it as is like we do here) return match;
+    // a match has already been loaded (you can still override it or return it as is, like we do here) return match;
   }
   const myMatch = await loader.loadByUrl(url);
   if (!myMatch) {
-    return match; // return original match if none is found (this is needed!)
+    return match; // return original match if none is found, (⚠️ this is required!)
   }
   return {
     // return your custom routable entity
-    path: myMatch.canonical_url || url, // depending on your use case can be same as url url,
+    path: myMatch.canonical_url || url, // depending on your use case, it can be same as the url url,
     __typename: "MyCustomType", // the GraphQL type of your custom type (should be added in schema.gql), ...myMatch, // or some adaptation of it. this will be available to your component defined bellow on a prop called `matched`